-Tasha is a PGA Teaching Professional at El Caballero Country Club in the Los Angeles area.
+Tasha the PGA Director of Instruction at El Caballero Country Club in the Los Angeles area.
 While learning the game as a teenager, Tasha fell in love with golf whether it was playing in competition or enjoying a round out with her Dad.
 She was a Los Angeles City Amatuer Champion, the first player, male or female, to compete in the NCAA Championships three straight years at WSU, and played in an LPGA event.
 Tasha’s discovery that teaching was her passion came after competing in college at Washington State University and professionally on various mini-tours.
 As an Academic All-American, an All PAC-10 Conference player and a Psychology major, Tasha felt as though she was built for problem solving while her successful playing experience only bolstered her knowledge to help others and grow the game.

 Currently, Tasha teaches full-time and has over 350 students at her club.
 She oversees all instructional programs from men’s and ladies clinics to junior golf camps throughout the year.
 Tasha is also a certified fitness instructor, which aids in her ability to work with students who have physical limitations and/or injuries.